-Russian state TV came up with a lampoon where they ridiculed our story of escape from Russia.
+In April 2019 I addressed Ukraine's president elect requesting Mr Zelensky to grant me Ukrainian citizenship.
+Russian state TV used it to ridicule both Zelensky and my story of escape from Russia.
 The 6 minute news report, called "A Russian asks Zelensky for citizenship in Ukraine in a hope to find hapiness with her Canadian partner", was aired on Rossia-24 state TV on April 29, 2019.

 ANCHORMAN: Vladimir Putin advised Vladimir Zelensky to begin with Georgians, not Russians in his response to Ukraine's president elect's promise to issue Ukrainian passports to all Russian citizens and to anybody who is willing to fight for freedom.

 In this light Russian leader suggested to give back Ukrainian passport to ex-Georgian, Mikhail Saakashvili.
 But, speaking seriously, Mr. Putin welcomed this kind of passport exchange between Moscow and Kyiv.

 PUTIN: I said many times that Ukrainian and Russian peoples are friends and even more.
 I think it is actually one nation.
 Just with some local cultural characteristics, with some different historic features.
 But in essence, it is one single nation.

 ANCHORMAN: Later Vladimir Putin added that Russians and Ukrainians will only become stronger with dual citizenship.

 PUTIN: If Ukraine will be issuing passports to Russian citizens and we will be granting citizenship and passports to Ukrainians then sooner or later we will reach the expected outcome – everybody will have one unified citizenship.
 I very much welcome this.

 ANCHORMAN: Now, all that's left is to find Russians who dream of becoming Ukrainians.